 - the obligation to present proof of vaccination or a COVID-19 test result to access public services and spaces

 Before travelling, verify if specific restrictions or requirements are in effect.

 Areas south and west of Osh, the Fergana Valley and borders with Uzbekistan and Tajikistan

-The security situation is tense and there is a possibility of violent clashes and civil unrest in:
+The security situation is tense.
+There is a possibility of violent clashes, roadblocks, and civil unrest in:

 - areas south and west of Osh

 - along the borders with Uzbekistan and Tajikistan

 There are landmines in the areas bordering Uzbekistan and Tajikistan.
 Use officially recognized border crossings only, as landmines may be present in uncontrolled border areas.